 Summary: There's still some blank canvas, and nothing left to do but fill it; you can write on the body all you like, but you'll learn in short order it's the unread texts between head and heart that you have to watch out for.

-Comments: As of 3/15/14, this work is complete, consisting of 20 core chapters, although four additional ficlets set in this universe have been written (the author plans to add a total of 106,000 words; it is, according to the author, complete (but future ficlets and stories are possible).
+Comments: As of 5/7/14, this work is complete, consisting of 20 core chapters, although four additional ficlets set in this universe have been written (the author plans to add a total of ten such ficlets; these appear to be posting twice a week).
 Both scientists' voices are right on pitch, and her Newt-POV is truly a thing of wonder; meanwhile, the characterization of Hermann that you'll find here is surprising in all the best of ways.
 Tattoos as storytelling, love and loss, humor, moving forward: you'll find all of these things and more.
 The writer's handling of other characters, both secondary cast and originals, is a delight.
 The flashback sequences are implied to be memories dredged up by the drift, and those alone are worth the rest of the fic's weight in words.
 Easily the most enjoyable read this fandom has to offer, and a number of pieces of artwork for it have been produced to date as well.

 Synopsis: Anyone who wants to drill into Dr. Geiszler's skull must first build him a ziggurat.
 A study in cognitive dissonance and emotional devotion.